1. Overview

 }

-Here, handleJsonInput(), we expect an object of type JsonRequest, the model class we’ve defined.
-The method returns a 200 HTTP status code with the input details id and name in the response.
+Here, handleJsonInput(), we expect an object of type JsonRequest, the model class we defined.
+Thus, the method returns a 200 HTTP status code with the input details id and name, in the response.

-We’ve used the annotation @RequestBody which deserializes the input into the JsonRequest object.
-This way, we’ve seen simplistic processing of the JSON to verify the input.
+We used the annotation @RequestBody, which deserializes the input into the JsonRequest, object.
+This way, we just focus on the simplistic processing of the JSON to verify the input.

 3. Uploading Data

-We’ve set up the application and now let’s check the two ways to provide input to the application.
+Now that we’ve set up the application, let’s check the two ways to provide input to it.

 3.1.
 Uploading JSON Into Postman

-JSON is one of the text input types for an endpoint.
-We’ll follow the below steps to pass the same to the exposed endpoint.
+JSON is one of the main text types for endpoints.
+We can follow the steps below to pass the same to the exposed endpoint.

-The default method is set to GET.
-So once we’ve added the localhost URL, we need to select POST as the method:
+The default method is GET.
+So, once we add the localhost URL, we select POST as the method:

 Let’s click on the Body tab, then select raw.
-In the dropdown which displays Text, let’s select JSON as the input:
+In the dropdown which displays Text, we select JSON as the input:

-We’re getting a 200 status code in response as we can see at the bottom of the snapshot.
+As expected, we received a 200 status code in response, as we can see at the bottom of the snapshot.
 Additionally, the id and name from the input are returned in the response body, confirming that the JSON was processed correctly at the endpoint.

 3.2.
 Uploading a File Into Postman

-We need to add the text file, which is our @RequestParam for the endpoint, in the key column and browse the desired file for the value column.
+Here, we add the text File to the key column, which corresponds to the @RequestParam for the endpoint, and browse to the desired path for the value column.

 Finally, let’s click on Send:

-When we click on Send, we get a 200 HTTP status code with the static text defined in our endpoint definition.
-This means our file was successfully delivered to the endpoint with no errors or exceptions.
+When we click on Send, we get a 200 HTTP status code with the static text defined in the endpoint definition.
+This indicates that the file was successfully delivered to the endpoint without any errors or exceptions.

 Let’s see now how to send multipart data and JSON in the same request with Postman.

-First, we need to configure our Postman request and set the JSON data we want to send in the pre-request script:
+First, we configure the Postman request and set the JSON data we want to send in the pre-request script:

-Second, we’ll go to the “Body” tab in the request editor and select “form-data” as the body type.
-Then we must add the fields for the nested JSON object and the multipart file:
+Second, we go to the Body tab in the request editor and select form-data as the body type.
+Then, let’s add the fields for the nested JSON object and the multipart file:

-• For the nested JSON, we will get its value from the “jsonData” variable we defined earlier in the pre-request script.
-Also, we need to set its content type to application/json.
+- For the nested JSON, we get its value from the jsonData variable from earlier in the pre-request script, content type is application/json.

 @PostMapping("/uploadJsonAndMultipartData")